JKng/JKng/README.md

 Promoting a digitally conscious environment through Data Litearcy and Data Empowerment:
 - develop the ability to read, analyze, work, and communicate with data
 - push for more transparent data practices
-- internet users taking control of their data
+- encourage internet users to take control of their data

 ## Portfolio
 Check out some of my projects [here](https://github.com/JKng/Portfolio)